MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-When selected, this option forces the MicroEJ Simulator to use the MicroEJ platform exact characteristics.
+When selected, this option forces the MicroEJ Simulator to use the MicroEJ Platform exact characteristics.
 It sets the MicroEJ Simulator scheduling policy according to the MicroEJ Platform one.
 It forces resources to be explicitly specified.
 It enables log trace and gives information about the RAM memory size the MicroEJ Platform uses.